-- Pay special attention to Column A of IRS Form 1040X: adjusted gross income, taxable income, and tax.
+- Pay special attention to Column A of IRS Form 1040-X: adjusted gross income, taxable income, and tax.
 This is where most errors occur.

-If you aren’t sure what was on the original return, get a transcript.
-If you receive a notice that the IRS needs more information to process your amended return, send that information to the address on the notice within the time given to help speed up the processing.
+If you aren’t sure what was on your original tax return, get a transcript.
+If you receive a notice that the IRS needs more information to process your amended tax return, send that information to the address on the notice within the time given to help speed up the processing.